 100 YEARS AND COUNTING

-Founded in 1915 by Clarence W. Hubbell, the engineering firm of Hubbell, Roth & Clark, Inc. began a journey that would take the small engineering firm from humble beginnings in downtown Detroit to a leading consulting engineering firm with six offices throughout the state of Michigan.
+Founded in 1915 by Clarence W. Hubbell, the engineering firm of Hubbell, Roth & Clark, Inc. began a journey that would take the small engineering firm from humble beginnings in downtown Detroit to a leading consulting engineering firm with eight offices throughout the state of Michigan.

 Faced with designing a solution to combat the staggering number of deaths attributed to Typhus and other water borne diseases, George Fenkell, commissioner of public works for the City of Detroit, soon retained Clarence to review a survey on the pollution of the Detroit River and provide recommendations.
 Although Clarence presented detailed plans in 1916 for treating the raw sewage that had been discharged into the Detroit River, it would take 23-years for the City to enact Clarence’s recommendations.